Startup project

 The

-are a set of reusable definitions for service invocations or expression evaluation.
+functionsare a set of reusable definitions for service invocations or expression evaluation.
 In this example, printMessage is a custom function which print a message in the log. -

-contains a set of states which are the building block of the workflow logic.
+statescontains a set of states which are the building block of the workflow logic.

-The workflow logic is pretty straightforward: when the workflow starts the Order Received
+The workflow logic is pretty straightforward: when the workflow starts the Order Received state is executed then it ends.
+However, there are some other aspects:

 -